Lledrod: Religion

 The Anglican parish church is dedicated to St Michael.
 The 'llan' element of the village's original name suggests that the church was founded in the early medieval period.
 The present church was built in 1883.
 There are a number of non-conformist chapels in lledrod parish, one of which, Rhydlwyd Calvinistic Methodist Chapel, is located on the northern edge of the village.
 This denomination started meeting in 1745; the first chapel was built c 1755, and rebuilt in 1783, 1809 and 1837.
 The present chapel was built in 1833 and rebuilt in 1899.
 The chapel remained open in 2006.

 Education

 A free grammar school was founded in the village in 1745 by the Rev. Thomas Oliver.
 Ysgol Gynradd Lledrod (Lledrod Primary School) was built in 1877, but is now closed.
 The nearest alternative school is Ysgol Gynradd Llanilar, or Rhos y Wlad in Bronant.

 Governance

 An electoral ward with the same name exists.
 This stretches beyond the confines of Lledrod Community with a total population at the 2011 Census of 2,209.

+Demography

+In 2021, the community had an estimated population of 694, 98.7% of whom are White, 0.9% are Asian, and 0.4% have a mixed ethnic background.
+The religious makeup of the district is recorded as: 57.2% Christian, 40.7% No Religion, 1.2% Buddhist and 0.9% other religions.